Masters by Research Professional Practice

 - Route 1: primarily for experienced professionals, Route 1 is retrospective and involves a critical analysis of previous practice

 - Route 2: is prospective, with participants applying the principles of research to the planning and evaluation of a work-based project that they are about to begin.

 Successful applicants work on their portfolio of work with the final submission consisting of:

 - A 7,000 word critical and reflective commentary on their portfolio written to Masters level and drawing on appropriate academic and policy literature

 - A portfolio of professional evidence

 How long will it take me and what will it cost?

-The work for this award will normally be completed within one year of first enrolment and the current cost of the award is £2,060.
+The work for this award will normally be completed within one year of first enrolment and the cost of the award from academic year 201718 is £2,097.

 Case Studies - Examples of the types of participants who would complete work for this award

 David is a subject leader for construction in a large FE college.
 Having worked in industry for 20 years, he made the transition into teaching four years ago.